apache/comdev-site/source/contributors/asf-volunteers.md

 format as other entries and keep the list sorted alphabetically by ASF username.

-The languages and location fields are optional.
+You can add additional data such as your personal website URL, languages spoken, location etc. to the /static/data/people.json file

 This data is combined with public ASF info found under https://whimsy.apache.org/public/public_ldap_projects.json ,